ShenCiao/CialloVulkan/README.md

 ## Feature Previews

-- Real time "label to fill"
+- Real time "label to fill" (Bucket fill with vector strokes)
 - Brush engines powered by GPU
 - Curve binding for stroke editing and animating